trbaker/buildAPark/README.md

 <li><a href="park-designer.html">Build A Park app</a> (Teachers and students)
 <li><a href="icons">Reference icons</a> (Developers)

-Report erros to Tom at trbaker@gmail.com or tbaker@esri.com
+Report problems to Tom at trbaker@gmail.com or tbaker@esri.com

 <br><br>